ECCC-MSC/open-data/README.md

 Requirement to update the source documentation:
 * A [GCcode](http://gitlab.ssc.etg.gc.ca/) account

-Requirements to create the publication-ready versions of the documentation:
+Requirements to run the optional [scripts](scripts/):
-* Requirements associated with running [the scripts](scripts/)
 * Python 3.4 with virtualenv and pip installed

 Requirements to accept and publish modifications:
 * Write permissions to [the dps GCcode repository](http://gitlab.ssc.etg.gc.ca/ec-msc/dps)
-* A GitHub account and being member of [the ECCC-MSC organisation on GitHub](https://github.com/orgs/ECCC-MSC/people)
+* Canada.ca Adobe Experience Manager (AEM) account with permission to sumbit changes.
+At the moment, Sandrine and Alexandre at DPS have the privileges to submit new versions to Canada.ca

 ## Getting ready